 - fresh thyme leaves or more chopped parsley

-- Put the day- old bread in a small bowl, pour in the milk, and set aside to soak the bread for about 5 minutes.
+- Put the stale bread in a small bowl, pour in the milk, and set aside to soak the bread for about 5 minutes.

-- Combine the Parmigiano-Reggiano, onion, parsley, eggs, garlic, ground red pepper flakes, salt, and pepper in a large bowl and stir to thoroughly combine.
+- Put the Parmesan, onion, parsley, eggs, garlic, ground red pepper flakes, salt, and pepper in a large bowl and blend well.
 Add the pork, veal (or beef), and pancetta.

-- Pour the olive oil into a large Dutch oven or ovenproof skillet and add more if needed to cover the bottom of the pan to 1?4 inch deep.
-Heat the oil over medium-high heat until it is almost smoking and slides easily in the pan, 2 to 3 minutes.
+- Pour the olive oil into a large Dutch oven or ovenproof skillet to about 1/4 inch deep.
+Heat the oil over medium-high heat until it is almost smoking, about 2 to 3 minutes.
 Working in two batches, place the meatballs in a single layer in the pan and sear them until they are lightly browned all over, being gentle when turning them so they don't fall apart.
 Remove the meatballs to a plate.

 - The original recipe includes a quart of chicken stock mixed with the tomato sauce, and then poured over the meatballs.
 I almost always omit the stock, fyi, because I like a thicker sauce.